DGarland1/SecurityCenterScripts/RiskRules/README.md

 - [pySecurityCenter](https://github.com/SteveMcGrath/pySecurityCenter)
 - [dicttoxml](https://github.com/quandyfactory/dicttoxml)

+You'll also need the pyLogging.py and pyCommon.py files in the parent directory as well.

+To run this script, your folder structure should look like this

+    \---SecurityCenterScripts
+        |   pyCommon.py
+        |   pyLogging.py
+        |
+        \---RiskRules
+                AcceptRiskRules.py

 Hopefully I'm not forgetting anything.
 Let me know if I am.

 If your system running Python has access to the internet, you can install the modules using the commands: